markszulc/experience-manager-learn.en/help/forms/prefill-fdm-db/create-form-data-model.md

 # Create Apache Sling Connection Pooled DataSource

-* The first step in creating RDBMS backed form data model is to configure Apache Sling Connection Pooled DataSource
+The first step in creating RDBMS backed form data model is to configure Apache Sling Connection Pooled DataSource.
+Tp configure the data source, please follow the steps listed below:

 * Point your browser to [configMgr](http://localhost:4502/system/console/configMgr)
 * Search for **Apache Sling Connection Pooled DataSource**
 * Add a new entry and provide the values as shown in the screenshot.
-* The JDBC Connection URI, Username and Password will change depending on your MySQL database configuration.
 * ![data-source](assets/data-source.png)
 * Save your changes

+>[!NOTE]The JDBC Connection URI, Username and Password will change depending on your MySQL database configuration.

 ## Creating Form Data Model

 * Point your browser to [Data Integrations](http://localhost:4502/aem/forms.html/content/dam/formsanddocuments-fdm)
-* Click _Create_->_Form Data Model
+* Click _Create_->_Form Data Model_
-* Provide meaningful name and title to form data model such as Employee
+* Provide meaningful name and title to form data model such as **Employee**
 * Click _Next_
 * Select the datasource created in the earlier section(forums)
 * Click _Create_->Edit to open the newly created form data model in edit mode